Estimated reading time: 13 minutes

 The Employment Rights Bill includes the following new laws:

-Day 1 protection from unfair dismissal, enhanced parental leave and sick pay rights
+Day 1 rights to: protection from unfair dismissal, parental leave, sick pay and earlier right to take paid maternity leave

 This proposal has the potential to cause the biggest impact on employers and on day-to-day HR practice.

-It includes providing ‘basic individual rights’ from day 1 for all workers.
+It includes providing enhanced individual rights from day 1 for all workers.

-As its drafted in the MWP, the proposal to award day 1 one rights would not only remove the qualifying periods for employees but would also extend these basic employment rights to a broader category of workers, which would be a monumental change.
+As its drafted in the MWP, (Make Work Pay) the proposal to award day 1 one rights would not only remove the qualifying periods for employees but would also extend these basic employment rights to a broader category of workers, which would be a monumental change.

-Employers will ‘still be able to use probationary periods to assess new hires’.
-Quite what this means in practice not yet clear, but it will lead to employers extending the use of probationary periods, more vigorously evaluating new hires during those periods, stricter monitoring of hiring practices, and using more temporary fixed term contracts to ‘test out’ the employee prior to offering a permanent contract, which is common practice in Europe.
-Does this make work more stable and secure as the MWP promises?
+Employees are expected to have a day 1 right not to be unfairly dismissed but employers will ‘still be able to use probationary periods to assess new hires’.
+What this means in practice is not yet clear, but it will lead to employers extending the use of probationary periods, more vigorously evaluating new hires during those periods, stricter monitoring of hiring practices, and using more temporary fixed term contracts to ‘test out’ the employee prior to offering a permanent contract, which is common practice in Europe.

-Employers may remember that the previous Government had announced plans to introduce similar with a ‘right to request a more stable contract’.
+You may remember that the previous Government had announced plans to introduce similar changes with a ‘right to request a more stable contract’.
+It has been confirmed that the Workers (Predictable Terms and Conditions) Act 2023 will not be brought into force this Autumn as originally expected, because it will be overtaken by the new Employment Rights Bill.

 Workers will have the right to reasonable notice of shift changes, and will receive compensation ‘proportionate to the notice given’ for shifts which are cancelled or curtailed.
 This does ensure more predictability and security for workers, and at the same time less workforce flexibility and potentially more employment costs for those businesses using freelancers, bank, seasonal or gig economy workers, especially those in the residential care and hospitality sectors.